sasjs/lint/README.md

 In batch mode, long SAS code lines may also be truncated, causing hard-to-detect errors.

 For this reason we strongly recommend a line length limit, and we set the bar at 80.
+To turn this feature off, set the value to 0.

 Severity: WARNING